Surprising COVID-19 side effect: More companies adopt the 4-day workweek

 Of course, no one went into lockdown expecting to move to a 4-day week.
 They were more concerned with helping employees set up offices at home, and surviving the next few months.
 Those who didn’t already have an online infrastructure that let them work and interact with customers remotely quickly discovered the importance of cloud-based tools such as Google Suite, Slack, and Amazon Web Services, as well as more specialized platforms such as project tracking system Jira, marketing and sales platform Hubspot, and accounting system Xero.

 3D Issue already had those tools.
 “When the pandemic hit it was seamless for us to work remotely,” CEO Paul McNulty tells me.
 “It was a matter of lifting your hardware and getting the staff longer Ethernet cables.
 We didn’t have to purchase any new platforms or anything.”
 At Uncharted, they clarified their objectives and key results and improved their collaboration tools.
-For Bunny Studios, having tools that supported “a culture of over-communication and internal documentation” had always been important, and became even more critical.
+For Bunny Studio, having tools that supported “a culture of over-communication and internal documentation” had always been important, and became even more critical.

-But despite preparing for the worst—executives at Bunny Studios took pay cuts to extend the company’s cash reserves, and Target Publishing cut everyone’s hours and pay—after a couple of months it was clear that productivity was not dropping.
+But despite preparing for the worst—executives at Bunny Studio took pay cuts to extend the company’s cash reserves, and Target Publishing cut everyone’s hours and pay—after a couple of months it was clear that productivity was not dropping.
 Working from home let everyone at Uncharted set aside several hours a week for deep work, and Banks started scheduling time for his core work, rather than letting meetings determine his day.
-Maika Hoekman, head of people operations at Bunny Studios, saw that workers were “improving in their focus and attention management, kind of letting go of their FOMO.”
+Maika Hoekman, head of people operations at Bunny Studio, saw that workers were “improving in their focus and attention management, kind of letting go of their FOMO.”
 At Target Publishing, “things that would take up quite a lot of time before are taking up considerably less time,” David Cann tells me.
 “A meeting that would normally take an hour will take 15 minutes.”

 This was all happening even while “errands are taking longer, families are stressed out, and kids are at home,” Hoekman says.
 “We couldn’t expect our team members to bring their whole selves to work while ignoring what was going around them.
 Team members definitely need a mental break.”
-For Bunny Studios, a 4-day week became a way to reward workers for their good effort under difficult conditions, and to provide a meaningful incentive to continue working hard.
+For Bunny Studio, a 4-day week became a way to reward workers for their good effort under difficult conditions, and to provide a meaningful incentive to continue working hard.
 “We cannot offer awesome office spaces with the ping-pong table or free lunches” to Bunny Studio staff, who live in Colombia, the U.S., Nigeria, Turkey, and the Philippines, Maika Hoekman tells me.
 “Besides—no offense—but those are kind of empty perks.”

-Three months into lockdown, when Target Marketing was in a position to restore salaries, David Carr had to decide what to do about the 4-day week.
+Three months into lockdown, when Target Publishing was in a position to restore salaries, David Cann had to decide what to do about the 4-day week.
 “To take that away from employees will be a bit disheartening,” he thought.
 Besides, “I could see that the company was being quite efficient in those 12 weeks of lockdown.
-We got several magazines out on time, which made me think that actually the 4-day week could work and that we could give something back to the employees.”
+We got several magazines out on time, which made me think that actually, the 4-day week could work and that we could give something back to the employees.”

 At 3D Issue, Paul McNulty saw that “because of the pandemic, people are really assessing their priorities.
 If they’re asking, ‘What am I doing with my life?’ and you offer them a day off or another 30 euro a week, they’re going to choose the day off.”
 The experience has also changed how McNulty thinks.
 “I had been focused so long on salaries and staying competitive, and the 4-day week has made us realize that that’s not the core driver,” he says.
 “Employers need to think about what we can do to improve the quality of life of our employees.”